SainsburyWellcomeCentre/NeuralPlayground/sehec/envs/arenas/README.md

 ## 1.Introduction

 The environment aims at replicating the experimental setting where behavioral data and possible recordings werecollected.
 Each specific environment implemented to resemble an experimental setting should be created as a subclassof the main environment class.
-We begin with creating a simple 2-dimensional arena, and we now plan to implementmore complex architectures used in experimental settings such as a T-maze or a cycle.
-We will work toward improvingeach of the environments through the projects, adding experimental specifications
+We begin with creating 2-dimensional arenas.
+The arena are build using unite walls that can be place in the two dimensional space, delimiting the allowed transition of the Agent.
+This way, complex architectures such as a T-maze or a cycle, resembling experimental settings can be created.
+In practice, the begging and end points of the barriers are given as input.
+As a result the transition across line created by these two points are forbidden.
+The Environment can be initialised with data from the real-life experiments.
+We will work toward improving each of the Environments through the projects, adding experimental specifications

 ## 2.Arena-Implemented